xeruf/mostr/README.md

 Dot or slash can be repeated to move to parent tasks before acting.

-- `:[IND][PROP]` - add property column PROP at IND or end, if it already exists remove property column PROP or IND ( 1-indexed), empty: list properties
+- `:[IND][PROP]` - add property column PROP at IND or end, if it already exists remove property column PROP or IND; empty: list properties
 - `::[PROP]` - sort by property PROP (multiple space-separated values allowed)
 - `([TIME]` - list tracked times or insert timetracking with the specified offset such as `-1d`, `-15 minutes`, `yesterday 17:20`, `in 2 fortnights`
 - `)[TIME]` - stop timetracking with optional offset - also convenience helper to move to root
 - `>[TEXT]` - complete active task and move up, with optional status description
 - `<[TEXT]` - close active task and move up, with optional status description
-- `!TEXT` - set status for current task from text and move up (empty: Open)
+- `!TEXT` - set status for current task from text and move up; empty: Open
-- `,[TEXT]` - list notes or add text note (comment / description)
 - TBI: `*[INT]` - set priority - can also be used in task creation, with any digit
+- `,[TEXT]` - list notes or add text note (stateless task / task description)
 - TBI: `;[TEXT]` - list comments or comment on task
 - TBI: show status history and creation with attribution
 - `&` - revert
   - with string argument, find first matching task in history
-  - with int argument, jump back X tasks
+  - with int argument, jump back X tasks in history
   - undo last action (moving in place or upwards confirms pending actions)
 - `wss://...` - switch or subscribe to relay (prefix with space to forcibly add a new one)